-If a parent/guardian wishes to opt out of the phone call at home, which can be as early as 5:15 a.m. for a school closure, they must select the "option to not receive calls" in the red box at the end of all the emergency card forms.
+If parents/guardians wish to opt out of the phone call at home, which can be as early as 5:15 a.m. for a school closure, they must uncheck the home phone under emergency notifications.
+It is recommended the parent/guardian select an alternative choice such as cell phone text or email notification.